danieljpost-dev/threatlvl.games/content/docs/guides/integration.md

 ### Discord Bot

-Add ThreatLvl Bot to your server:
+Add ThreatLVL Bot to your server:

 #### Setup